 I made a purchase at the retail store and have enrolled in Red Cedar Coffee Rewards.
 Can I make a purchase online and receive points?

 Yes, the Red Cedar Coffee Rewards is linked to the phone number you used to enroll.
-Provide the same phone number when you make a purchase online, opt in to “claim” your points each time you make a purchase at RedCedarCoffee.com.
+Provide the same phone number when you make a purchase online, opt in to “claim” your points each time on eligible purchases you make a purchase at RedCedarCoffee.com.

 Can I opt out of the Reward Program?